HangX-Ma/eleRobotJPS/src/elephant/README.md

 ```
 Don't delete **_/rokae_arm_** in **JPS_PLANNING** and **VACUUM_GRIPPER**.

+What is more, don't forget to change the joints' name in `move_config` function.

 #### USAGE:
 - You need to annotate the following codes in `elerobot_simple_control/launch/elerobot_toplevel_moveit.launch` to make sure the JPS planner can work correctly.